lockoff/graph-alg-viz/README.md

       version-directive_test.js  --> version directive tests
       interpolate-filter.js      --> custom interpolation filter
       interpolate-filter_test.js --> interpolate filter tests
-  view1/                --> the view1 view template and logic
-    view1.html            --> the partial template
-    view1.js              --> the controller logic
-    view1_test.js         --> tests of the controller
-  view2/                --> the view2 view template and logic
+  graph/                --> the graph view template and logic
-    view2.html            --> the partial template
+    graph.html            --> the partial template
-    view2.js              --> the controller logic
+    graph.js              --> the controller logic
-    view2_test.js         --> tests of the controller
+    graph_test.js         --> tests of the controller
   app.js                --> main application module
   index.html            --> app layout file (the main html template file of the app) karma.conf.js         --> config file for running unit tests with Karma
 ```

-## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.

-### Running Unit Tests
+## Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+The graph-alg-viz app comes with unit tests.
 These are written in
 [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma
 configuration file to run them.